-In the previous post, we looked at the Haskell library Euterpea to create simple music using (functional) programming techniques.
 In this part, we’ll take some of these ideas further, and create something resembling a full piece of music, in fact a cover of a well known song.
 As it’s concentrating more on the audio side than the coding side, I assume some basic music / audio engineering knowledge, but don’t let that put you off.

 The King of Pop

-It seems appropriate in the current light of EPA-destruction and climate treaty withdrawals that the mid-90s ode to the salvation of the planet by the late King of Pop himself, Michael Jackson.
+It seems appropriate in the (EDIT: still) current light of EPA-destruction and climate treaty withdrawals to choose the mid-90s ode to the salvation of the planet by the late King of Pop himself, Michael Jackson.

 Of course, it is completely inappropriate to choose this song, as:

 - It’s over six minutes long (on the album)

 - Has an epic, non-conventional song structure

 - It’s heavily produced – layered synths, R&B-like sections, rock guitars, live drums, strings sections, sound effects, gospel choirs, a harp (!), brass sections.

 - Lots of funk elements (which rely on years of player experience), i.e. hidden complexity.
 This is a problem with code too.